The author is a guitarist and bassist with over 35 years of experience as a musician.

-When a wannabe guitarist starts looking for their first instrument one significant point of confusion arises when trying to choose between a classical or acoustic guitar.
-Both instruments look kind of the same, and surely you can play the same songs on each if you really want to.
-So what are the differences between them, and should you really care when you are first starting out?
+When a wannabe guitarist looks for their first instrument, one significant point of confusion arises when trying to choose between a classical or acoustic guitar.
+Both instruments look similar, and you can play the same songs on each if you want to.
+So what are the differences between them, and should you care when you are first starting out?

-Acoustic guitars are steel-stringed instruments used prominently in just about every other style of music.
-These are the most common guitars newbies start out with, though as we will see they are not the best choice for everyone.
+Acoustic guitars are steel-stringed instruments used in just about every other style of music.
+These are the most common guitars newbies start out with, though as we will see, they are not the best choice for everyone.

-In this article we’ll cover the main differences between these two types of guitars, including sound, playability and construction.
-By the time we are done you’ll have a better idea of which is the better choice for you and your goals.
+In this article, we’ll cover the fundamental differences between these two types of guitars, including sound, playability, and construction.
+By the time we are done, you’ll have a better idea of which is the better choice for you and your goals.

 - The descriptions regarding the uses for each of these instruments are going to be very general here.
-You can do whatever the heck you want, with any kind of guitar you want, and over the decades musicians certainly have.
+You can do whatever the heck you want, with any kind of guitar you want, and over the decades, musicians have.

 Let’s get down to it and start sorting out this classical vs acoustic guitar question.